helhindi/notejam/spring/README.md

 Curl or visit the URL provided
 ---
 ###### To do:
+1. **Logging/Monitoring:** (This was missed due to time) Use AWS CloudWatch logs + Container Insights to handle this.
-- CloudFront: Create Distribution with headers restricting access to the ALB ingress (to clients with the correct header)
+2. **CloudFront:** Create Distribution with headers restricting access to the ALB ingress (to clients with the correct header).
-- Create Route 53 DNS record + ACM crtificates & label the Ingress
+3. **Route 53/ACM crtificates:** Create records & label the Ingress.
-- Ingress Controller: Deploy with labels containing `certificate arn` and `host` values.
-Paying attention to add a condition for CloudFront only access + specific headers
+4. **Ingress Controller:** Deploy with labels containing `certificate arn` and `host` values.
+Paying attention to add a condition for CloudFront only access + specific headers.
-- RDS: Revert to private subnets + Solve execution of DB initialisation & alter the current security group ingress to worker nodes only.
+5. **RDS:** Revert to private subnets + Solve execution of DB initialisation & alter the current security group ingress to worker nodes only.
-- Docker registry: Switch to ECR by creating a repo and modify registry/image references.
+6. **Docker registry:** Switch to ECR by creating a repo and modify registry/image references.